BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 I have developed a number of projects using python, java and C++ later in my professional life.
 For the last two years, like many other software engineers, I have been studying FP and DOD from books and by inspecting public works of other people from github.

-**Incidents**\
+**Two Incidents**\
 An incident made a great effect on my vision for software engineering.
 I implemented a sorting algorithm in 2000s for my PATRAN PCL libraries which was *quite fast* comparing to a *traditional sorting algorithm* based on comparison.
 I was realy proud of that algorithm.
-One day, after a decade around 2017, I decided to make a review of the sorting algorithms other people generated.
+One day, after a decade around 2017, I decided to make a review of the sorting algorithms *other people generated*.
 I was shocked that my algorithm was one of the well known sorting algorithms named as *counting sort* and dated back to **1950s**.
 Although I was disappointed, this event was a milestone for me such that I realized that **software engineering was not creating genius functions but its a science**.
 Hence, I decided to study starting from the fundamentals and build up following the strong references.
 During this *education period* sometimes I followed wrong paths especially at the beginning when I developed programs in python.
 Later, I decided to switch to java but soon I understood that C++ was the correct language.
-C++ is the closest language to the machine among commercial languages.
+C++ is the closest language to the machine among all commercial languages.

 Two years ago, I had a similar incident.
 I created a solution for a problem related to one of my data structures and inspected its pros and cons.
 Later, I made a survey that how other people treated to the problem I faced.
 The result was not surprising for me this time that other developers has approached the problem exactly the same way.
 Even, the solution was named as same as what I typed to google: *swap and pop idiom*.
-I felt realy good that **my studies has rewarded me with a satisfactory level** in software engineering discipline.

 **See**\
 I have repositories for C++, Java, and Python in order to provide a picture of this profile readme.